IanSaunders/ultradaemon/docs/index.md

 #### Lap 4

 The first half of lap 4 was pretty glorious running.
 I was pushing hard but really enjoying the race.
-I ran past Gordie who was wearing only a pair of bright pink/green running shorts and saw Tom Green pushing along steady and strong.
+I ran past Gordy who was wearing only a pair of bright pink/green running shorts and saw Tom Green pushing along steady and strong.

 Though the course is a loop, there is an out and back section which forms a T junction.
 This allowed a rare opportunity to see the race leaders up close and personal.
 I got to enjoy some extremely focused and powerful running from Olivier Leblond, Jim Sweeney and Matthew Urbanski.
 Matthew had the biggest smile on his face and always said hey as we passed, a true gentleman!